 We are exposed to certain interest rate and foreign currency risks.
 Where possible, we identify exposures in our business that can be offset internally.
 Where no natural offset is identified, we may choose to enter into various derivative transactions.
 These instruments have the effect of reducing our exposure to unfavorable changes in interest and foreign currency rates.
 The Company's board of directors reviews and approves policies for managing each of these risks as summarized below.
-Additional information regarding our derivative financial instruments can be found in Notes 2, 11 and 19 to these Consolidated Financial Statements.
+Additional information regarding our derivative financial instruments can be found in Note 2 - Basis of Presentation, Significant Accounting Policies and Recent Accounting Pronouncements, Note 11 - Fair Value Measurements and Note 16 - Accumulated Other Comprehensive Loss.